5 Best Vanguard Dividend Funds

 This fund is well suited for investors who are looking for a security that delivers interest income.
 However, these investors must be aware of the increased risk from interest rate fluctuations.
 Interest rate increases can reduce the price of the bonds in the portfolio, which will reduce the fund’s share price.
 Interest rate changes have higher impact on bonds with longer-term maturities, such as the 15 to 20 years included in this fund.

-As of June 30, 2019, the fund’s 917 bonds had a total net asset value of nearly $19 billion.
-The average effective maturity was 22.2 years with an average duration of 13.8 years.
-Bonds from the Industrial sector represent the majority of assets with a 44.3% share.
-Financial sector bonds with 20.3% share and Utilities with a 15.3% share round out the top three sectors represented.
-These three sectors, when combined, account for nearly 80% of the fund’s total assets.
+As of January 7, 2021, the fund’s 1,241 bonds had a total net asset value of over $21 billion.
+Bonds from the Industrial sector represent the majority of assets with a 50.2% share.
+Financial sector bonds with 18.8% share and Utilities with a 15.4% share round out the top three sectors represented.
+These three sectors, when combined, account for nearly 90% of the fund’s total assets.
+The price currently hovers around $11.49 and has grown 11.2% in the trailing 12 months.
+In the last 3 and 5 years, it has grown 28.6% and 52.4%, respectively.

 Dividend increases and dividend decreases, new dividend announcements, dividend suspensions and other dividend changes occur daily.
 To make sure you don’t miss any important announcements, sign up for our E-mail Alerts.
 Let us do the hard work of gathering the data and sending the relevant information directly to your inbox.